 What tests should you consider for a patient heading to surgery?

-ACC on preop EKG:
+ACC on preop EKG in guideline text:

 - not useful for asymptomatic patients undergoing low risk surgical procedures (III:NB, B)